-The Company is currently assessing the potential impact on its financial statements resulting from the application of these amendments.
+These amendments have not been adopted by the EU yet.
+The Company does not expect any impact on its financial statements resulting from the application of these IFRS 16 amendments.

 3 Significant accounting policies

 3.1 Foreign currency transactions

 A foreign currency transaction is a transaction that is denominated or requires settlement in a currency other than functional currency.
 The functional currency is the currency of the primary economic environment in which an entity operates.
 For initial recognition purposes, a foreign currency transaction is translated into the functional currency using the foreign currency exchange rate ruling at the date of the transaction.